sky-uk/kfp-operator/docs-gen/content/docs/reference/run-completion.md

 ![Model Serving](/images/run-completion.png)

 The KFP-Operator Events system provides a [NATS Event bus](https://nats.io/) in the operator namespace to consume events from.
-To use it, users can to create an Argo-Events [NATS Eventsource](https://argoproj.github.io/argo-events/eventsources/setup/nats/) as follows:
+To use it, users can create an Argo-Events [NATS Eventsource](https://argoproj.github.io/argo-events/eventsources/setup/nats/) as follows:

 ```yaml
 apiVersion: argoproj.io/v1alpha1